 Continuous rasters (non-discrete) are grid cells with gradual changing data such as elevation, temperature or an aerial photograph.

 A continuous raster surface can be derived from a fixed registration point.
 For example, digital elevation models use sea level as a registration point.
 Each cell represents a value above or below sea level.
 As another example, aspect cell values have fixed directions such as north, east, south or west.

 Phenomena can gradually vary along a continuous raster from a specific source.
 In a raster depicting an oil spill, it can show how the fluid moves from high concentration to low concentration.
 At the source of the oil spill, concentration is higher and diffuses outwards with diminishing values as a function of distance.

 Did you know?

 The spaghetti data model was one of the first conceptual models to structure features in a GIS.
-It was a simple GIS model where lines may cross without intersecting or topology and usually no attributes are created.
+It was a simple GIS model where lines may cross without intersecting or topology without attributes.

-Vector data is not made up of a grid of pixels.
-Instead, vector data is comprised of paths.
-This means that graphical output is generally more aesthetically-pleasing.
-It gives higher geographic accuracy because data isn’t dependent on grid size.
+Because vector data have vertices and paths, this means that the graphical output is generally more aesthetically-pleasing.
+Furthermore, it gives higher geographic accuracy because data isn’t dependent on grid size.

 Topology rules can help data integrity with vector data models.
-Vector data structure is the model of choice for efficient network analysis and proximity operations.
+Not only that, network analysis and proximity operations use vector data structures.